whosonfirst/go-whosonfirst-dist/README.md

 ./bin/wof-dist-build -h
 Usage of ./bin/wof-dist-build:
   -build-bundle
-	Build a bundle distribution for a repo (this flag is enabled but will fail because the code hasn't been implemented) -build-meta
+	Build a bundle distribution for a repo.
+  -build-meta
 	Build meta files for a repo (default true) -build-sqlite